Maryland General Assembly session adjourns early due to virus

 Morgan said he made a list of top priority bills to get through for this week, which included a bond authority bill and an economic development bill.
 He said most of the “transparency bills” put forth by St. Mary’s commissioners regarding the Open Meetings Act had already passed.

-According to Clark, the first look at the budget was planned for Monday and will probably be voted on and passed sometime on Tuesday, or at the latest Wednesday.
+According to Clark, the first look at the budget was planned for Monday and was expected to be voted on and passed sometime on Tuesday, or at the latest Wednesday.

 “There are some good bills that probably won’t get done” but they are also “not short-changing any bills that would effect the health and well-being” of the state, Clark claimed.